 Take Action To Plant and Preserve Trees

-An Institutional Road Map for Communities, Businesses, Residents, and Large Landowners
+A Road Map for Communities, Businesses, Residents, and Large Landowners

 You understand the value of trees and would like to take action.
 Where do you start?
 This road map offers practical suggestions from the Cleveland Tree Coalition that you can take to expand tree canopy on your property and in your community.
 Suggested action steps generally progress from easier to more complicated, but there’s no particular order to them.
 If you find an action that interests you, take it!
 Every step helps to advance the Cleveland Tree Plan.

 Action Steps and Resources

 Click on any of the actions below to learn more.

 1. Plant a tree

 Plant and steward a tree on your property to benefit the entire community!
 Read about the many benefits of trees.

 City of Cleveland process for obtaining a permit to plant in public right-of-way

 Be advised that planting on tree lawns requires a permit in Cleveland and many other municipalities, because tree lawns are in the public right-of-way.
 Use this process to apply for a permit in Cleveland: